 Assumptions

-The luminosity debris depend on the peak uminosity 6 x 1027cm-2s-1) 0 mW/cm3ee
+The proposed DS collimation solution to the issue of ion luminosity debris depends on the assumed peak luminosity and on the quench limits of supercondicting magnet (DS dipoles in this case).
+For the IR2 case discussed in this note, a peak luminosity of 6 x 1027cm-2s-1 (ALICE upgrade) and a quench limit of about 30 mW/cm3 are assumed (see [4] for the conclusion on the quench limits).

-The design is based on the same concepts adopted for other DS in other LHC .
-The IR7 case is the most challenging the hardware integration because the longest jaw length.
+The collimator design is based on the same concepts adopted for other DS in other LHC insertion regions.
+The IR7 case is the most challenging one for the hardware integration because it requires the longest jaw length for an efficient proton halo cleaning [5, 6].

-Different jaw lengths and materials have been comparatively addressed .
-Simulations show that 50 cm of Copper would suffice However, in order to minimize design effortproduction works and the design of the cryo by-pass, the same length of 80 cm adopted for TCLD in IR7 is also used as a baseline for the IR2 TCLD collimators.W is used as baseline for IR7.
+Different jaw lengths and materials have been comparatively addressed for the specific case of IR2 by using as a figure of merit the reduction factor of losse in the DS dipoles [3].
+Simulations show that 50 cm of Copper would suffice.
+However, in order to minimize design effort and production works both for the collimator and for the design of the cryo by-pass, the same length of 80 cm adopted for the TCLD in IR7 is also used as a baseline for the IR2 TCLD collimators.
+For the jaw material, W is used as baseline for IR7.
 Should the Cu design be easier/less costly, it could be considered for the IR2 implementation.

 Equipment Technical parameters